The Providers Guide To EBT and SNAP in Massachusetts

 EBT = electronic benefits transfer.

-EBT card = a card that looks and works like a debit or credit card but is loaded with food stamps (also known as SNAP benefits) and/or cash benefits.
+EBT card = a card that looks and works like a debit or credit card but is loaded with food stamps (SNAP) and/or cash benefits.
 You can use it at stores that accept EBT.

 How do I apply for food stamps?

-The easiest way to apply for food stamps is online.
+Online: The easiest way to apply for food stamps is online at DTA connect.
+It works both on a computer and your smartphone.

 How do I renew my food stamps?